nazmulidris/developerlife.com/_posts/2018-08-16-algorithms-in-kotlin-3.md

 embark upon (for the while loop) is the `apps` folder.
 When `apps` is exhausted, then back tracking via the stack, takes us to `opt`.

-Here's output from the code itself that highlights this in action.
+Here's output from the code itself that highlights this in action for `bfs("jdk11", makeSampleFolders())`.

 ```text
 Stacks & Queues